deepankardatta/blandr/cran-comments.md

 using session charset: UTF-8

 R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-WinBuilder (devtools::build_win()) gives a note - not mis-spelled:
-Possibly mis-spelled words in DESCRIPTION:
-  Jamovi (10:16)

-revdep
-Warning message:
-'DESCRIPTION' file has an 'Encoding' field and re-encoding is not possible
+This one note is as follows:
+"Namespaces in Imports field not imported from:
+    ‘knitr’ ‘markdown’
+    All declared Imports should be used."
+Not using these imports fails the vignette builder

+* win-builder only generates one note, for a potential mis-spelled word
+* rhub builder does not seem to generate any warnings

 ## Reverse dependencies